POSEIDON-SCRIPTS/Documentation/scripts/pos-inventory/config-examples/config.lua.md

 Config.UseLoadoutTableVORP = true -- If you want to use loadout table, set this to true.
 (This will make sure weapon scripts are working properly)

-Config.MoneyItem = "bani" -- Item name for money (used in the main inventory)
+Config.MoneyItem = 'bani' -- Item name for money (used in the main inventory)

 Config.Commands = {
     [1] = {